rajneesh069/DSA-CPP/README.md

   jkl 1

 ### Unordered Maps : Average Insertion, Deletion and Accessing time is O(1)

 - Worst case : O(n)
+- `Use unordered maps wherever possible to reduce time complexity.`
+- Can't use complex data types like pairs as keys because the hash functions aren't defined internally.
+- Basic data types are `int`, `float`, `string` etc. can be used.

 ```cpp
 #include <bits/stdc++.h>
 using namespace std;